WeatherProvider/WeatherProvider/README.md

 # Installation
 Use Swift Package Manager.

+## IMPORTANT
+YOU NEED TO DO SOME CONFIGURATION BEFORE YOU CAN USE WEATHER PROVIDER.
+SEE [CONFIGURATION](https://github.com/WeatherProvider/WeatherProvider/wiki/Configuration).

 ## How to Use
 As of 0.3.0, this package only supports the National Weather Service and getting the current weather condition.